-Numerous law-related websites sell living trust guidebooks and do-it-yourself living trust forms -- often with money-back-guarantees if you aren't satisfied.
-Before purchasing any living trust guidebooks and forms, always make sure that they are valid for use in your specific state and that you are buying the most current version.
+Numerous law-related websites sell living trust guidebooks and do-it-yourself living trust forms, often with money-back-guarantees if you aren't satisfied.
+Always make sure that the guidebook and forms are valid for use in your specific state and that you're buying the most current version.

 Paying a lawyer to create a living trust is a worthwhile investment if you have a complicated situation, such as an estate worth millions of dollars or if you have a disabled dependent who will need to survive on your estate's proceeds after you die.
-However, if your estate is small and you don't own a lot of property, or are married and hold your major assets in joint tenancy with your spouse, you probably don't need a living trust at all since most states have streamlined methods to quickly transfer property to a surviving spouse instead of sending the estate directly to probate court.
+But you probably don't need a living trust at all if your estate is small and you don't own a lot of property.

 How to Proceed